 I say this here, even though it’s something that I consistently fail to convince anyone, until they have actually attended a Circle (and even then.
 Most people fail to get the social and political implications of the movement, in my view).
 I have spent 30+ years exploring human change modalities, looking for something that would be (a) powerful (or effective), (b) open-source, (c) low-cost, (d) that would have sexual and financial integrity, and (e) would have a global presence and community (i.e. a possibility for anyone anywhere on Earth to join a group or start a group).
 98% of human change systems fail one or more of those tests, mostly because they are proprietary (or brand-controlled), and/or have limited reach.
 The 2% which do pass these tests, which include Buddhism and NVC, derive much of their effectiveness by harnessing the power of group intelligence.
 This is the central point of Circling and A/R practices, its specialty shall we say.
 And I have not seen any movement or group, proprietary or not, harness the group intelligence for transformational purposes as well as Circling does.
 Or that is anywhere near as fun, frankly.

 And furthermore, Circling and A/R practices are very easy to sell.
 I mean: the impossibility of adequately explaining the practice, is more than compensated by the dramatic impact that I have seen from people attending even a single event.
-Whether you are leading A/R games or Circling, and assuming a certain skill level (just how much skill level is required I have yet to discern, but I don’t feel that any of this is rocket-science.
-I am far from being the best leader in the world, and yet I think I am having really good impact), it is very common to see people leaving a group very inspired, what I call the “home-run circle” (everyone leaves happy and smiling and wanting more).
+Whether you are leading A/R games or Circling, and assuming a certain skill level, it is very common to see people leaving a group very inspired, what I call the “home-run circle” (everyone leaves happy and smiling and wanting more).
+In terms of “skill level” — well just how much skill level is required I have yet to discover, but I don’t feel that any of this is rocket-science.
+I am far from being the best leader in the world, and yet I think I am having really good impact.

 And finally — as if all this were not enough — Circling is a perfect complement to most any intentional community, any ashram or church or spiritual community, any mind/body transformation program, any social-change movement, any addiction or mental-health recovery program, or any conscious business venture.
 I call it the “missing link” — without it, you will forever be missing something.
 It doesn’t matter how powerful the underlying philosophy or modality is.
 If you are not dealing with relational reality, you are fucked.
 Very few communities or social-change organizations are adequately dealing with relational reality.
 Why?
 Because, in general, it’s a swamp.
 Better (a lot of people think) to just ignore it, since fully locking-in to emotional and relational truth, communicating lovingly and responsibly around that and fully owning your emotional experience, can be dangerous.
-Things can get very hot very fast, relationships and entire organizations can blow apart.
-In essence, we are all babies in the art of relationship.
-Our parents didn’t teach us and society does everything possible to shut us up (for somewhat obvious reasons: because we would tell capitalism to take a walk and just make love all day long.
-But that’s another conversation).
-Fundamentally we are all “learning on the job”.
+Things can get very hot very fast.
+Relationships and entire organizations can blow apart.
+In essence, most of us are still babies in the art of relationship.
+Our parents didn’t teach us and society does everything possible to shut us up.
+We are basically “learning on the job”, even the most skillful of us.
 Being authentic and loving at the same time is very difficult.
 But the alternative, which is to live inside a lie, is generally worse.

 For sure, I am a Circling fanatic.
 I imagine I could Circle all day long and be perfectly happy.
 So perhaps I am not the best person to bring a balanced opinion to bear here.
 “Multiple simultaneous perspectives” — no argument.
 There have been a number of recent scandals rock the Circling world.
 Even so: my desire is to see more people in the Circling community claim their power here, and start to lead, especially locally.
 We are on to something, folks.
 Something that the world desperately needs, and which not many others are bringing.